Back to Louisiana

 Blockchain

-A digital system that stores information in blocks chained together to form an irreversible timeline of data.
+A system that stores information in blocks chained together, used for secure transactions like cryptocurrencies.

 Digital Innovation